“Some people talk to animals.

 Who Speaks For Wolf?”

-Throughout ancient history wolves, and then dogs entered into a relationship with people.
-The ancient Egyptians regarded animals as their equal.
-From the prehistoric times wolves and then dogs, which originated from wolves, were evident on steales.
+Throughout ancient history wolves, and then dogs, entered into a relationship with people.
+The ancient Egyptians regarded animals as their equals.
+From prehistoric times wolves and then dogs, which originated from wolves, were evident on steales.
 During the Middle Kingdom dogs were helping the members of the desert police to patrol the Western Desert in search of fugitives.
 Dogs were so loved that the masters often included a space in their own sarcophagus for their dogs.
 The evidence seen on numerous steales substantiates the esteemed position of dogs, the ancient humans’ faithful and earliest companions, throughout Egyptian history.

 Over the millennia wolves were replaced as human companions by wolfhounds and then other dogs.
 Today dogs are as important to us as once wolves were.
 Many are indispensable to those who are disabled, blind, deaf, autistic or in a wheelchair.
 Others help police officers to apprehend criminals or are greatly valued dogs of war tracing hidden mines.
 Dogs are excellent at tracing hidden drugs.
 They help firefighters to find the cause of fires.
 They rescue people that are lost in avalanches, buried deep in snow.
 But above everything else, they bring unconditional love, companionship, and entertainment to those of us that are fortunate to have a dog as part of their family life.